clartaq/.emacs.d/readme.md

-This is just a set of simple emacs configuration files.
+This is just a set of simple emacs configuration files that I use for programming and writing.

 This will change often, since I am still learning.
 Don't put too much stock in it since my emacs-fu is quite weak.